Into the Blue

-I took my first 2 pills.
-They were melon colored and shaped like kites and I felt like a teenaged girl waiting for her boyfriend to change his Facebook status to “In A relationship” because I wanted those meds to work and work fast.
+I take my first 2 pills.
+They’re melon colored and shaped like kites and I feel like a teenaged girl waiting for her boyfriend to make our relationship “Instagram Official” because I wanted those meds to work and work fast.
 They didn’t.
-I tell no one about the black sinkhole except for Dan, my good and kind husband who guards the secret like it’s a magician’s trick.
+I tell no one about the inky sinkhole except for Dan, my good and kind husband who guards the secret like it’s a magician’s trick.
 We both know that crazy and unstable does not get hired, does not get invited to fabulous parties.
-We both know that all crazy and unstable gets is judged.
+We both know that all crazy and unstable gets is judged and it shames me.